-(A) The inpatient rehabilitation facility shall provide or arrange for the services of personnel in sufficient number and with appropriate qualifications to meet the rehabilitation and medical needs of the patients being served, an appropriate schedule of such personnel to meet the needs of patients in a timely manner, and provide services to the individual patient as required under rule 3701-83-26 of the Administrative Code.
+(A) Each inpatient rehabilitation facility shall provide or arrange for the services of personnel in sufficient number and with appropriate qualifications to meet the rehabilitation and medical needs of the patients being served in the facility.
+Personnel shall be scheduled in sufficient number:

-(B) At a minimum, the inpatient rehabilitation facility shall maintain the following staff:
+(B) At a minimum, each inpatient rehabilitation facility shall maintain the following staff:

 (1) A medical director to be responsible for overseeing and managing medical and rehabilitation services.
 The medical director shall be a physician who has appropriate experience and training to provide rehabilitation physician services, as demonstrated by at least one of the following:

 (a) Certification as a physiatrist by the American board of physical medicine and rehabilitation or the American osteopathic board of rehabilitation medicine;

 (b) Formal residency in physical medicine and rehabilitation;

 (c) Fellowship in rehabilitation for at least one year; or

 (d) At least two years experience in providing inpatient rehabilitation services.

 (2) A director of nursing to be responsible for managing nursing services.
 The director of nursing shall be an RN with appropriate experience and training in rehabilitation nursing as demonstrated by the following;

 (a) Certification as a rehabilitation nurse by the American rehabilitation nursing certification board; or